Ehsan-O/stock-analysis/README.md

 ### **Purpose**
-Our client wants to analyze the stock data of 12 companies in 2017 and 2018 to find how actively each company's stock was traded in these to years and to calculate yearly return of each companys stock
+Our client wants to analyze the stock data of 12 companies in 2017 and 2018 to find how actively each company's stock was traded in these to years and to calculate yearly return of each company,s stock

 ## **Results**